datastax/dsbulk/changelog/README.md

 ## 1.4.2 (in progress)

-- [task] DAT-525: Update DSBulk to unified driver
+- [improvement] DAT-525: Update DSBulk to unified driver

 ## 1.4.1